Imago

 The Florida native held offers from many major programs, including Oregon, Ohio State, Alabama, Georgia, and Notre Dame, among others.
 However, Olugbode’s final five featured Drinkwitz’s Missouri, USC, Washington, Oregon, and Florida.
 Finally, the IMG Academy star committed to the Tigers in July 2024.
 In a world where NIL opportunities or a ticket to the SEC often do the wooing work, Drinkwitz did not have to pour in much effort to lock in Olugbode.

-As Sweet reported, the freshman was enamored by the high school quarterback from Royersford, Pennsylvania, with whom he never got the chance to share the gridiron.
+As Sweet reported, the freshman was enamored of the high school quarterback from Royersford, Pennsylvania, with whom he never got the chance to share the gridiron.
 But hardly did he expect Drinkwitz’s quarterback room to get shaken up, and he would get an opportunity to play with Zollers.
 With both Horn and Pribula down, Missouri is turning to its youngest arm, the first true freshman to start at QB since Drew Lock’s debut run in 2015.

 “We really were adamant throughout spring, throughout the summer, and even in fall camp, to really focus on three spots to make sure that Matt was getting developed, because we knew he was the future of the program at the quarterback position,” Drinkwitz said.
 “But the future is now.”